salilpa/amazonapi-python/README.md

-pnrapi-python
+amazonapi-python
 =============

 A Python web-scraper for Amazon India book store.
+Web-scraper receives a 10 digit ISBN10 number, and uses it to fetch details like title, price, author from Amazon India Book Store

 Requirements
 ------------